grzegorzmazur/yacas/docs/reference_manual/lists.rst

    sort a list

-   :param list: list to sort
-   :param compare: function used to compare elements of {list}

-   This command returns {list} after it is sorted using {compare} to compare elements.
-The function {compare} should accept two arguments, which will be elements of {list}, and compare them.
-It should return ``True`` if in the sorted list the second argument should come after the first one, and ``False`` otherwise.
+   This command returns ``list`` after it is sorted using ``compare`` to compare elements.
+The function ``compare`` should accept two arguments, which will be elements of ``list``, and compare them.
+It should return :const:`True` if in the sorted list the second argument should come after the first one, and :const:`False` otherwise.

-   The function {BubbleSort} uses the so-called :func:`bubble sort
+   The function :func:`BubbleSort` uses the so-called `bubble sort
-   <http://en.wikipedia.org/wiki/Bubble_sort>` algorithm to do the
+   <http://en.wikipedia.org/wiki/Bubble_sort>`_ algorithm to do the sorting by
-   sorting by swapping elements that are out of order.
+   swapping elements that are out of order.
 This algorithm is easy to implement, though it is not particularly fast.
 The sorting time is proportional to :math:`n^2` where :math:`n` is the length of the list.

    :Example: